 - Cremated remains must be pulverized and scattered.

-- Scattering must result in complete dispersal of ashes so that no obvious piles remain in any one place.
+- Scattering must result in complete dispersal of ashes so that no obvious piles remain.

 - Cremated remains cannot be deposited within 100 yards of a flowing stream, river or body of water, or within a developed area.

-- No container, urn, or memorial markers of any kind may be left within the boundaries of Theodore Roosevelt National Park.
+- No container, urn, or memorial markers of any kind may be left within the boundaries of the park.

 - The permit must be in your possession at the time of the event and rangers may request to review it.